thekubebuddy/justOpenSource/vault/README.md

 vault write gcp/config credentials=@sa.json ttl=3600 max_ttl=86400
 ```

-3. roleset creation for token & SA key creation, this will create secondary SA which is created by the root auth
+3. Roleset creation for token & SA key creation, this will create secondary SA which is created by the root auth
 ```
 project=""
 vault write gcp/roleset/terraform-gcp-gcs-admin-roleset \